-Advertised via a Partner where the applicant has a local connection with the Partners' district or,
+Advertised in a legacy district area where the applicant has a local connection with the district area concerned or,

-Advertised across the Partnership and is available to all Bucks Home Choice applicants who require the size and type of property concerned (regardless of which District(s) the applicant has a local connection with).
+Advertised as being available to all Bucks Home Choice applicants who require the size and type of property concerned (regardless of which legacy district(s) area the applicant has a local connection with).

-5.4 Properties advertised across the Partnership
+5.4 Properties advertised across the Buckinghamshire Council area

-One of the aims of Bucks Home Choice is to enable some applicants to move within the Partnership.
-In order to achieve this, properties that do not have a high local demand will be advertised as being available for any applicants who are registered with Bucks Home Choice, regardless of the District(s) with which they have a local connection.
+One of the aims of Bucks Home Choice is to enable some applicants to move between legacy district areas.
+In order to achieve this, properties that do not have a high local demand will be advertised as being available for any applicants who are registered with Bucks Home Choice, regardless of the legacy district area(s) with which they have a local connection.

-The Partnership will monitor how many properties are advertised, and how many are let in this way.
+The Council will monitor how many properties are advertised, and how many are let in this way.
 It will also monitor how many properties are let to applicants who do not have a local connection.
-This monitoring will enable the Partnership to assess whether applicants are finding some flexibility in where they can choose to live, whilst ensuring that the District Councils continue to be able to meet their Statutory Duties.
+This monitoring will enable the Council to assess whether applicants are finding some flexibility in where they can choose to live, whilst ensuring that the Council continues to be able to meet it Statutory Duties.

-Where a property has been advertised for three advertising cycles and the property has received no appropriate bids the Partnership reserve the right to consider allocation of the property to people outside of the Bucks Home Choice scheme.
+Where a property has been advertised for three advertising cycles and the property has received no appropriate bids the Council reserves the right to consider allocation of the property to people outside of the Bucks Home Choice scheme.